gventsadzeelguja/streamprocessing/README.md

 Manual (We need to handle):

-Persistence: Saving resume tokens so you can resume after crashes/restarts
+Persistence: Saving resume tokens so we can resume after crashes/restarts

 How can we handle it?